jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 dbDisconnect(storiesDb)

 ```
 If you run this more than once, you will have duplicate records.
 If that happens, just TRUNCATE the table and run the program again, but only once.
 You can check that you have the right number of records.
-In MySQL Workbench run this in the query window:
+In MySQL this query:

 ```
 SELECT COUNT(*) FROM tbl_newspaper_search_results;